-Our implementation of PSHE at Bredon Hill Academy is based on these priorities in order to best fulfil our intent and also to meet statutory requirements of the 2017 Children and Social Work Act and a subsequent commitment to health education in 2018.
+Our implementation of PSHE at Bredon Hill Academy is based on these priorities in order to best fulfil our intent and also to meet statutory requirements of the 2017 Children and Social Work Act and a subsequent commitment to health education.

 The curriculum across KS2 and KS3 is a broad curriculum than not only embraces the statutory requirements for RSE but also other important topics such as economic wellbeing and preparing for the world of work.

 The curriculum consists of three main strands of learning:

 Health and Wellbeing

 Living in the Wider World: economic wellbeing, careers and the world of work.

 Subcategories within each of these strands may include Skills for Learning, Democracy and the Rule of Law, Extremism, Diversity, Prejudice, First Aid and Keeping Safe, Mental and Physical Health, Enterprise skills.
 There is flexibility within the curriculum to respond to local, national and world events eg learning about a forthcoming election.
 The curriculum is a spiral curriculum with subjects revisited at times to embed pupils’ knowledge and skills.
 We also work with Prince Henry’s High School PSHE department to ensure continuity and progression of PSHE education at Year 9 and beyond.

 Relationships, Sex Education and Health Education is now statutory.

 Our current relationships education in Year 6 includes: